filip-io/Reliable-Reservations/README.md

 ⭐ **Star the project** on GitHub if you want to support!
 Your feedback and contributions are always welcome.

-Happy coding and best of luck with your restaurant management!
+I wish you success in optimizing your restaurant management operations.